-The LS-TaSCTM Tool Topology and Shape Computations
+The LS-TaSCTM Tool

+Topology and Shape Computations
-User's Manual Version 4

-© 2009-2018 by Livermore Software Technology Corporation All Rights Reserved.
-Published 2016.
+User's Manual Version 2021 R1 © 2009-2021 by Livermore Software Technology, an ANSYS Company All Rights Reserved.
+Published 2021.

-Corporate Address

-Livermore Software Technology Corporation

-P. O. Box 712

-Livermore, CA 94551-0712
+Corporate Address Livermore Software Technology, an Ansys Company P. O. Box 712 Livermore, CA 94551-0712

-Support Addresses

-Livermore Software Technology Corporation

-7374 Las Positas Road

-Livermore, CA 94551-0712

-T: 925 449 2500

-F: 925 449 2507 E: sales@lstc.com W: www.lstc.com
+Support Addresses Livermore Software Technology, an Ansys Company 7374 Las Positas Road Livermore, CA 94551-0712 T: 925 449 2500 F: 925 449 2507 E: sales@lstc.com W: www.lstc.com

-Livermore Software Technology Corporation 1740 West Big Beaver Road, Suite 100 Troy, MI 48084-3507

-T: 248 649 4728 F: 248 649 6328
+Livermore Software Technology, an Ansys Company 1740 West Big Beaver Road, Suite 100 Troy, MI 48084-3507 T: 248 649 4728 F: 248 649 6328

-Disclaimer

-© 2009-2018 Livermore Software Technology Corporation All Rights Reserved.
+Disclaimer © 2009-2021 Livermore Software Technology, an Ansys Company All Rights Reserved.

-LS-DYNA®, LS-OPT®, and LS-PrePost® are registered trademarks of Livermore Software Technology Corporation in the United States.
+LS-DYNA®, LS-OPT®, and LS-PrePost® are registered trademarks of Livermore Software Technology, an ANSYS company in the United States.
 All other trademarks, product names and brand names belong to their respective owners.

-LSTC reserves the right to modify the material contained within this manual without prior notice.
+Livermore Software Technology, an ANSYS company reserves the right to modify the material contained within this manual without prior notice.

 The information and examples included herein are for illustrative purposes only and are not intended to be exhaustive or all-inclusive.
-LSTC assumes no liability or responsibility whatsoever for any direct or indirect damages or inaccuracies of any type or nature that could be deemed to have resulted from the use of this manual.
+Livermore Software Technology, an ANSYS company assumes no liability or responsibility whatsoever for any direct or indirect damages or inaccuracies of any type or nature that could be deemed to have resulted from the use of this manual.

-Any reproduction, in whole or in part, of this manual is prohibited without the prior written approval of LSTC.
+Any reproduction, in whole or in part, of this manual is prohibited without the prior written approval of Livermore Software Technology, an ANSYS company.
 All requests to reproduce the contents hereof should be sent to sales@lstc.com.